apache/couchdb/share/doc/src/api/database/bulk-api.rst

     specified number. *Optional*.
   :query number skip: Skip this number of records before starting to return
     the results.
 Default is ``0``.
-  :query string stale: Allow the results from a stale view to be used.
+  :query string stale: Allow the results from a stale view to be used, without
+    triggering a rebuild of all views within the encompassing design doc.
     Supported values: ``ok`` and ``update_after``. *Optional*.
   :query string startkey: Return records starting with the specified key.
     *Optional*.